 DALLAS – Today in Aviation, the prototype Advanced Aerodynamics and Structures Inc. (AASI) Jetcruzer 450 performed its maiden flight in 1989.
 This unique aircraft was first developed back in 1983.
 Construction began in 1988.

 The unpressurized Jetcruzer 450 had a unique design and is easily recognizable.
-With a large flight deck and large cabin windows, it was capable of carrying five passengers plus a single pilot.
+With a large flight deck and cabin windows, it could carry five passengers plus a single pilot.
 Two large vertical stabilizers on each end of the large wing were also tilted inwards.

 A World First

 A rigorous testing program began on the three prototypes that were constructed.
 On June 14, 1994, FAA certification was granted, and the type became the first in the world to be certified as spin resistant.